benoit-lacroix/lgtm-compsoe-stack/README.md

-# lgtm-compsoe-stack
+# LGTM Compose Stack

-A bundle of configuration to run a LGTM Compose stack
+A bundle of configuration to run a LGTM (Loki Grafana Tempo Mimir) Compose stack.